Woolly hare: Taxonomy and etymology

 A common characteristic between the various subspecies was that they were largely based on external characteristics, and little molecular analysis had been done to clarify differences between them.
 Additionally, it was unclear if there were any differences in geographic distribution between the subspecies.
-A 2016 species account noted that each subspecies was apparently present throughout the species' continuous distribution and that distinctions between them may be unreasonable.
-Two years later, another account was published that did not recognize any subspecies; this was maintained in the 2019 International Union for Conservation of Nature assessment of the species.
+A 2016 species account by Stéphanie C. Schai-Braun and Klaus Hackländer noted that each subspecies was apparently present throughout the species' continuous distribution and that distinctions between them may be unreasonable.
+Two years later, another account by Andrew T. Smith was published that did not recognise any subspecies; this was maintained in Smith and Johnston's 2019 assessment of the species for the International Union for Conservation of Nature.

+Phylogenetics

+The species' genome was sequenced in 2024.
+According to molecular genetic analysis done in 2024 by Leandro Iraçabal and colleagues, it is closely related to the Yunnan hare, with which it forms a clade.
+Its sister clade is one formed from the European hare and several other hares found throughout Asia, Africa, and Europe.